nombreinvicto/DataAnalyst/Project6_AB_Testing/README.md

-The first part of the analysis uses conventional descriptive statistics and bootstrapping techniques to find out quantitative differences in the rate of convertion of unpaid to paid customers when subjected to the different landing pages.
-Subsequently, more methodical inferential and hypothesis testing methods have been employed to show any statistical significance of convertion ratess over the treatments.
-Finally, a logistic regression model has been fit to the binary convertion target variable and analysis was done to show if the landing page predictor does infact affect the target convertion rate variable.
+The first part of the analysis uses conventional descriptive statistics and bootstrapping techniques to find out quantitative differences in the rate of conversion of unpaid to paid customers when subjected to the different landing pages.
+Subsequently, more methodical inferential and hypothesis testing methods have been employed to show any statistical significance of convertion rates over the treatments.
+Finally, a logistic regression model has been fit to the binary conversion target variable and analysis was done to show if the landing page predictor does infact affect the target conversion rate variable.

 Technology Used: